China maintains tariffs must be reduced for phase one trade deal with U.S.

 Washington imposed additional 15% tariffs on about $125 billion worth of Chinese goods on Sept.
 1, on top of the additional 25% tariffs levied on an earlier $250 billion list of industrial and consumer goods.

-U.S. President Donald Trump and Lighthizer recognize that rolling back tariffs for a pact that fails to tackle core intellectual property and technology transfer issues will not be seen as a good deal for the United States, a person briefed on the matter told Reuters previously.
+U.S. President Donald Trump and Lighthizer recognize that rolling back tariffs for a pact that fails to tackle core intellectual property and technology transfer issues will not be seen as a good deal for the United States, a person briefed on the matter told Reuters late last month.

-On Wednesday, Trump said trade talks with China were going “very well,” sounding more positive than his remarks the previous day that a trade deal might have to wait until after the 2020 U.S. presidential election.

-Reporting by Gabriel Crossley; Writing by Ryan Woo; Editing by Himani Sarkar and Clarence Fernandez
+Reporting by Gabriel Crossley and Yawen Chen; Writing by Ryan Woo; Editing by Clarence Fernandez and Jacqueline Wong